apache/zookeeper/zookeeper-docs/src/main/resources/markdown/zookeeperAdmin.md

     reaches a runtime generated random value in the \[snapCount/2+1, snapCount] range.The default snapCount is 100,000.

+* *snapSize* :
+    (Java system property: **zookeeper.snapSize**)
+    ZooKeeper records its transactions using snapshots and a transaction log (think write-ahead log).
+The total size in bytes allowed in the set of transactions recorded in the transaction log before a snapshot can be taken (and the transaction log rolled) is determined by snapSize.
+In order to prevent all of the machines in the quorum from taking a snapshot at the same time, each ZooKeeper server will take a snapshot when the size in bytes of the set of transactions in the transaction log reaches a runtime generated random value in the \[snapSize/2+1, snapSize] range.
+The default snapSize is 4,294,967,296 (4GB).

 * *txnLogSizeLimitInKb* :
     (Java system property: **zookeeper.txnLogSizeLimitInKb**)
     Zookeeper transaction log file can also be controlled more